AndySullivanTR/weekend_trunk/DEPLOYMENT_GUIDE.md

 - Look at "Logs" tab for error messages

 **Problem: App is slow to load**
-- Cause: Free tier apps "sleep" after 15 min inactivity
+- Cause: Starter plan apps may spin down after inactivity
-- Solution: First request takes ~30 seconds to wake up
+- Solution: First request after inactivity takes ~30 seconds to wake up
-- This is normal on free tier
+- This is normal behavior for cost efficiency

 **Problem: Data disappeared**
-- Cause: Render free tier uses ephemeral storage
-- Solution: Use "Download Backup" button regularly
-- Consider upgrading to paid tier with persistent disk
+- This should NOT happen with persistent disk configured
+- Check Render dashboard to verify disk is mounted
+- Check `/data/backups/` folder for automatic backups
+- If issue persists, contact Render support

 **Problem: Can't connect GitHub repository**
 - Solution: Make sure repository is not private, or grant Render access to private repos